 Take on a voyage of discovery from pre-history to the present day and from Exeter all around the world at the award-winning Royal Albert Memorial Museum and Art Gallery.
 Free entry gives everyone the freedom to visit again and again, and to stay for any length of time.

-You’ll find dozens of beaches along the south Devon coastline within an easy driving distance of Exeter, so you can enjoy a leisurely day at the beach with no rushing.
+You’ll find dozens of beaches along the southern coastline within an easy driving distance of The Devon Hotel in Exeter, so you can enjoy a leisurely day at the beach with no rushing.

 Exeter is the region's favourite place for shopping!
 The city is a shopaholic's must-do destination with its famous name stores as well as a delightful range of smaller, independent shops and chic boutiques to explore.

 Princesshay is at the heart of the city with an abundance of big name shops, cafes and restaurants.
 More classic independent shops are set around the green of the beautiful 800-year-old Cathedral.
 If you take a wander down Gandy Street, you’ll find trendy clothes and gift shops, whilst Fore Street offers quirky shops in attractive older buildings.

 5. Outdoor Activities

-6. Live Music
+7. Live Music

 Exeter’s live music scene is buzzing, with a wide selection of pubs and music venues in the city hosting regular evenings as well as the summer festival scene!